 Perhaps one of the most common questions we get is what the difference is between calorie restriction and fasting.
 Many calorie enthusiasts say that fasting works, but only because it restricts calories.
 In essence, they are saying that only the average matters, not the frequency.
-But, of course, the truth is nothing of the kind.
+But, of course, the truth is more complex.
 So, let’s deal with this thorny problem.

 The weather in Death Valley, California should be perfect with a yearly average temperature of 25 Celsius (77°F).
 Yet, most residents would hardly call the temperature idyllic.
 Summers are scorching hot, and winters are uncomfortably cold.